 The research interests of our staff are specifically comparativist in nature, and include the European avant-garde, modernism and postmodernism, postcolonial literature, literary theory, and the relationship between literature and the visual arts.
 In addition to the research expertise of our staff, all postgraduates in Comparative Literature benefit from the activities organised by the Centre for Modern European Literature.
 These include lectures by prestigious guest speakers, research seminars, conferences and a reading group.

 All postgraduate students in SECL have the opportunity to undertake both subject-specific training and an extensive postgraduate skills training programme provided by the Graduate School.
-The School provides training workshops for postgraduate students with teaching responsibilities, bringing together students from all its subject areas.
-Research students gain further academic experience by giving research talks in the Centre for Modern European Literature seminar series, and attending national and international conferences.

 Every year, a considerable number of native speakers of foreign languages follow our courses, and several European exchange students stay on to do graduate work.
 There are also foreign language lectors who are either combining teaching with a Kent higher degree or completing a dissertation for their home universities.
 We can assist with language-training needs for overseas postgraduates, particularly where English is concerned, and are also involved in the Erasmus and Tempus networks.